accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 Traditionally "data organization" talks about physical columnar/row-wise data layouts in databases.
 I choose to view data organization from a broader perspective which is divided by purposes.

   * __Durability tier__.
 The basic need to organize data in a storage system is to make it durable. __Replication__ is common, on the cost of storage efficiency, yet vulnerable as corruption can be simultaneously replicated.
-Replication also couples with performance tier to balance reads with extra replicas. __Erasure Coding (EC)__ reduces storage space, improves durability, on the cost of data reconstruct. __Consistency__ is a common issue that accompanies replication. __End-to-end CRC__ and __periodical scrubbing__ are necessary to protect against corruption happens on write path, data transformation, or silent data at reset. __Backup__, __geo-replication__ are standard setups for disaster recovery, while __time travel__ is handy to recover manual errors by restoring an early version.
+Replication also couples with performance tier to balance reads with extra replicas. __Erasure Coding (EC)__ reduces storage space, improves durability, on the cost of data reconstruct. __Consistency__ is a common issue that accompanies replication. __End-to-end CRC__ and __periodical scrubbing__ are necessary to protect against corruption happens on write path, data transformation, or silent data at rest. __Backup__, __geo-replication__ are standard setups for disaster recovery, while __time travel__ is handy to recover manual errors by restoring an early version.

   * __Query tier__.
 Disk data needs to support reads and update.
 Common accesses are __sequential/random reads__, __appends__, __updates (or read-modify-write)__ talked in storage systems, and __point/range queries__, __scans__, __inserts__, __updates (or update-after-query)__ talked in databases.
 Traditionally, disk data serves both durability tier and query tier coupled, which incurs cost in write path to maintain read-optimized format.
 Separating read path and write path can help, or move read path entirely to __performance tier__, e.g. in-memory database.
 Query tier can further specialize for __OLTP__, __OLAP__ and __Datalake__ that share main techniques but vary at query patterns, consistency, data scale, and structured data.